Henriette Pauss

+Background

-She was the youngest daughter of the industrialist and estate owner Benjamin Wegner and Henriette Seyler, and was a granddaughter of the Hamburg banker L.E.
+She was born at Frogner Manor and was the youngest daughter of the mining magnate Benjamin Wegner and the philanthropist Henriette Wegner (née Seyler).
+Her parents moved to Norway from Germany in the early 1820s; her father was a co-owner and managing director of Blaafarveværket, owner of Frogner Manor and co-owner of Hassel Iron Works, Hafslund Manor and the timber company of Juel, Wegner & Co.
+Her grandparents were the Hamburg banker L.E.
 Seyler and Anna Henriette Gossler, for whom she was named.
-Her mother's family owned Berenberg Bank.
-Her great-grandfather was the Swiss theatre director Abel Seyler.
-With her siblings, she was one of the heirs to the Hafslund estate, Frognerseteren and the timber firm Juel, Wegner & Co.
+Her mother was a co-owner of her family's bank, Berenberg Bank, and a granddaughter of the Swiss theatre director Abel Seyler.

 She was a goddaughter of Countess Karen Wedel-Jarlsberg, Prime Minister Nicolai Johan Lohmann Krog, President of the Parliament Søren Anton Wilhelm Sørenssen, banker Johannes Thomassen Heftye, Prime Minister Frederik Stang, the King's aide-de-camp Hans Christian Rosen, Marie Schjøtt and Henriette Benedicte Løvenskiold.
-In 1864, she and her siblings sold Frognerseteren to her godbrother Thomas Johannessen Heftye.
+In 1864, her family sold Frognerseteren to her godbrother Thomas Johannessen Heftye.

-In her youth, she was among the key participants in Hans Faye's 1859 masquerade ball with Louis XIV and Louis XV era costumes in Gamle Logen, one of the highlights of Christiania high society in the 19th century.
+Together with her sister and her brother George Wegner, she was from 1875 to 1894 one of the main owners of Hafslund Manor, which included sawmills, timber export, around 340,000 decares of forest in Østfold and Østerdalen, and a large number of tenant farms; she and her co-owners sold Hafslund in 1894 to the consortium that marked the beginning of the energy company Hafslund.

-She had five children, among them the surgeon Nikolai Nissen Paus, the lawyer George Wegner Paus and the hydropower executive Augustin Paus.
+In 1876 she married Bernhard Pauss, the headmaster and co-owner of Nissen's Girls' School.
+They had five children: the surgeon Nikolai Nissen Paus, the lawyer George Wegner Paus and the hydropower executive Augustin Paus, and the daughters Henriette and Louise.
 She is interred at Vår Frelsers gravlund.